Kaztic/interview_agent/README.md

 ./run.sh
 ```

-This will:
+Both options will:
-1. Activate the virtual environment
+1. Activate the appropriate environment
+2. Start Redis server with secure configuration
+3. Start the Celery worker (for start scripts)
-2. Start the FastAPI server on http://localhost:8000
+4. Start the FastAPI server on http://localhost:8000 (for run scripts)

 ## API Usage